DeepSourceCorp/globstar/docs/ci-cd-integration.md

         }
     }
 }

+> Note: This pipeline assumes that you have [Declarative Pipeline](https://plugins.jenkins.io/pipeline-model-definition/) enabled in your Jenkins instance.
 ```

 Each configuration runs Globstar on the appropriate events (pull requests, merges to main branch) and uses the same basic flow: